Nicolas-Paiva/my-swe-diary/README.md

 I have been trying to make some progress with my skills in C. I feel like I am making some progress at least.
 I know that I know nothing LOL, but this is how it is, if I really want to achieve something in this field, I have to start from the basics, and this is what I have been doing.

+### Oct 30th, 2023:

+Another week is starting and I have to practice more Linear Algebra.
+I am enjoying the C programming part of the course, but linear algebra and computer systems are pretty difficult for me right now